vimeo/VimeoUpload/README.md

 We affectionately refer to this 2-step flow as New Upload.

 VimeoUpload is designed to accommodate a variety of [background task workflows](#custom-workflows) including Old Upload and New Upload.
 The library currently contains support for both.
-However, New Upoad classes are currently marked as "private" and will not work for the general public until they are released from private beta.
+However, New Upload classes are currently marked as "private" and will not work for the general public until they are released from private beta.

 The VimeoUpload APIs for New and Old Upload are very similar.
 The Old Upload API is documented below.
-Old upload will be deprecated as soon as possible and the README will be updated to reflec the New Upload API at that time.
+Old upload will be deprecated as soon as possible and the README will be updated to reflect the New Upload API at that time.

 ### Constraints

-* **iOS 7 Support Required**

- Because the Vimeo iOS app supports iOS7, and because a bunch of other apps out there do too, we must support both the [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/) and [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) APIs.

-* **No Direct Access to PHAsset or ALAsset Source Files**
+* **No Direct Access to PHAsset Source Files**

- Because of how the Apple APIs are designed, we cannot upload directly from [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/) and [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) source files.
+ Because of how the Apple APIs are designed, we cannot upload directly from [PHAsset](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAsset_Class/index.html) source files.
 So we must export a copy of the asset using an [AVAssetExportSession](https://developer.apple.com/library/prerelease/ios/documentation/AVFoundation/Reference/AVAssetExportSession_Class/index.html) before starting the upload process.
 Asset export must happen when the app is in the foreground.

 * **iCloud Photos**